-1 Goal Name Increase access/inventory of affordable housing Goal Description Increase availability of affordable housing for lower-income households with a special emphasis on those residents that have specific vulnerabilities such as those experiencing homelessness, seniors, or those with a disability 2 Goal Name Housing services for homeless or housing insecure Goal Description Tight housing markets combined with rapid growth like the City of Boise and the surrounding region, is experiencing (i.e., low vacancy rates, increasing rents, and high population growth) lead to increased homelessness.
-The City of Boise will continue to augment its investments in its crisis response to homelessness to include, supportive housing, homelessness prevention, and efforts to boost housing supply to house those without homes and stabilize those who are at risk of losing housing.
-3 Goal Name Increase neighborhood equity Goal Description Two focus areas for this goal are: - Access: Work to increase availability of broadband internet service in underserved areas and improve communication and outreach methods for underserved/vulnerable populations. - Infrastructure: Investments in public improvements will increase safe transportation options for pedestrians and bicyclists, improve neighborhood safety, and address equity in available neighborhood amenities and aesthetics.
+Goal Name Increase access/inventory of affordable housing Goal Description Increase availability of affordable housing for lower-income households with a special emphasis on those residents that have specific vulnerabilities such as those experiencing homelessness, seniors, or those with a disability Goal Name Support housing services for homeless Goal Description Tight housing markets combined with rapid growth like the City of Boise, and surrounding region, is experiencing (i.e., low vacancy rates, increasing rents, and high population growth) leads to increased homelessness.
+The City of Boise will continue to augment its investments in its crisis response to homelessness to include supportive housing, homelessness prevention, and efforts to boost housing supply to house those without homes and stabilize those who are at risk of losing housing.
+Goal Name Increase neighborhood equity Goal Description Two focus areas for this goal are: Access: Work to increase availability of broadband internet service in underserved areas and improve communication and outreach methods for underserved/vulnerable populations.
+Infrastructure: Investments in public improvements will increase safe transportation options for pedestrians and bicyclists, improve neighborhood safety, and address equity in available neighborhood amenities and aesthetics.

-4 Goal Name Increase support services Goal Description Through each part of the Consolidated Plan development, increasing mental health services was identified as a need across many input sectors.
+Goal Name Provide support services Goal Through each part of the Consolidated Plan development, an increased demand for mental health services was identified across many input sectors.
 During local stakeholder interviews and housing expert interviews, the public survey, and through the data collection efforts, access to and increased need of mental health services were a notable priority.
-Although the City does not directly operate such services, increasing opportunities for residents through community partnerships, transportation needs, working with schools, and collaborating for on-site services in city-affiliated properties, are some ways people can gain increased access to these support services.
-Support services in the form of programs for domestic and child abuse services are important to and much needed by residents.
-Stresses on Boise residents have grown resulting from the global pandemic and challenging health and economic conditions.
-Domestic violence and child abuse cases have increased as have rates of alcohol and drug abuse.
-5 Goal Name Preserve affordable housing units Goal Description Rehabilitate and/or acquire existing units.
+Although the City does not directly operate such services, increasing opportunities for residents through community partnerships, transportation needs, working with schools, and collaboration to create on-site services in city-affiliated properties, are some ways people can gain increased access to these support services.
+Description Support services in the form of programs for domestic and child abuse services are much needed by and important to residents.
+Stresses on Boise residents have grown as a result of the global pandemic and challenging health and economic conditions.
+Domestic violence and child abuse cases have increased, as have rates of alcohol and drug abuse.
+Goal Name Preserve affordable housing units Goal Description Rehabilitate and/or acquire existing units.
 Include emergency repairs, accessibility upgrade, and energy efficient modifications.
 Prevent conversion of such units to market rate.
 Preserve various types of housing, such as mobile homes.